quii/learn-ts-react-with-tests/redux.md

 We dried up the test data by creating `testManuscript`.
 We then used the `...` syntax to include its fields in our `action` and then used it in our assertion.

-Finally let's move the production code in to a separate file if you haven't already
+Finally let's move the production code in to a separate file if you haven't already.

-## Write the test first

 Hopefully you can see that although we hard-coded our reducer to "just" make the test pass it actually gave us space to do some small but important refactoring before introducing new behaviour.

 This mindset is important, being in the state of failing tests should feel dangerous and uncomfortable so design your code and your tests so you can keep making small changes and constantly refactoring.
 If you refactor whilst your tests are red you can only rely on your brain to know you're doing the right thing.
 If the tests are _green_ and you're refactoring you know at least that you're not breaking behaviour.

+## Write the test first

 Now we have refactored and have our first passing test let's write a new test to force us away from a hardcoded result.
-We can do that by just copy and pasting our existing test and changing the manuscript.
+We can do that by just copy and pasting our existing test and changing `testManuscript`.

 ```typescript
 test('create a different manuscript', () => {